-

 What are the current key topical legal issues, developments, trends and challenges in corporate governance in this jurisdiction?

-However, the ESG movement has been tempered in some areas.
-For example, in 2024, the Financial Reporting Council published an updated version of the UK Corporate Governance Code (“UK CGC”).
-It had originally intended to implement a number of corporate governance recommendations arising from the Government’s 2021 White Paper, including more specific provisions on ESG matters.
-However, these were significantly diluted following a public consultation and stakeholder feedback.
-Similarly, the Government has withdrawn new draft legislation that would have introduced additional reporting requirements for companies with 750 or more employees and a turnover of £750 million or more (also known as “750:750” companies), citing the need to reduce regulatory burdens and enhance the global perception of the UK as a competitive marketplace.
+The Financial Reporting Council published an updated version of the UK Corporate Governance Code (“UK CGC”) in 2024 which diluted several corporate governance recommendations related to ESG matters following public consultation and stakeholder feedback.
+Similarly, the Government has withdrawn new draft legislation that would have introduced additional reporting requirements for companies with 750 or more employees and a turnover of £750 million or more, citing the need to reduce regulatory burdens and enhance the global perception of the UK as a competitive marketplace.

 Corporate governance and transparency